reprint of an article published in 2013 in the Journal of Seven Star Praying Mantis -

-For those with a partner, I recommend a great technique called 'Walk the Body', passed down to me from Master Puyot.
+For those with a partner, I recommend a great technique called 'Walk the Body', passed down to me from a mantis boxing coach on the west coast.
 Walk the Body has one person standing still (in their fighting stance is fine) while the other practices slow and very low power combinations to targets on their partners body.

 As you grow more comfortable with the targets, the complexity increases by having your partner put their hands up in a defensive fighting position forcing you to move their arms.
 Following that, you need striking combinations, that the partner blocks, so you can open doors to the Effective Strike targets you wish to hit using solid striking combinations.

 Note: this is not a fast paced exercise and requires patience, cooperation, and hours of practice to become second nature.
 It challenges your critical thinking skills once you add the complexity of combinations versus a live defense.
 Done properly however these strikes will become automatic and ingrained in your skill set.

 DIM MAK - The fallacy of pressure point based combat

 Early in my training I met people, and still do from time to time, that have little knowledge of martial arts, but they talk about Dim Mak (pressure point striking) from books they've read, or videos they've watched, or even some Hollywood movie.